SafeStak/web-static/readme.md

-# SafeStak Static Website
+# {Safe}stak Static Website
-This repo contains the files and artifacts required to host the static safestak.com website.
+This repo contains the files and artifacts required to host our static website.